wecanbuildit/ace_dev_candidate_test_01/README.md

 ### Requirements

-1. Create table DDL to store the data necessary for an invoice system:
-   - You are free to use data types and table structures you feel are appropriate.
+1. Design a database schema to support the invoice system using the table structures and data types you think are appropriate.

 2. Consider:
    - What happens if someone tries to order a product that doesn't exist?